cucerdariancatalin/SimplePrograms/README.md

 This task is on [Codewars](https://www.codewars.com/kata/55e2adece53b4cdcb900006c/java).

-[Here](TortoiseRacing.java) you can see the implementation of this program.
+[Here](TortoiseRacing.java) you can see the implementation of this program in Java.